networktocode/jdiff/docs/index.md

 This diff can also show whether any keys were added or deleted.
 The second value returned will be the boolean result of the check.
 In this case, the two data structures were not an exact match.

-| Stephen - we may want to remove these next two paragraphs
-For instance, the reference state can be collected from the network directly using any method that returns structured data: Ansible, NAPALM, Nornir to name a few.
-You could also choose to generate the reference state from an SoT, such as [Nautobot](https://github.com/nautobot/nautobot/), and have a true intended state.

-`jdiff` is perfectly suited to work with data gathered from network devices via show commands, Ansible playbooks, or in applications such as [Nautobot](https://github.com/nautobot/nautobot/) or [Netbox](https://github.com/netbox-community/netbox). `jdiff` is focused on being the 'plumbing' behind a full network automation validation solution.

 ## Checking Data Structures